A personal licence authorises a specified person to supply alcohol or allow the supply of alcohol at a premises which has a valid premises licence.

 How to apply

-Before applying, read the guidance notes for details of how to apply, the eligibility criteria, fees and the documentation you will need to provide.
-You can then download and complete the application form.
+Before applying, read the personal licence guidance notes for details of how to apply, the eligibility criteria, fees and the documentation you will need to provide.

 The fee for a personal licence is £37.